 For an ecological experience without traveling west, visit Mangrove Park at the dead end of Northeast Fourth Street in Boynton Beach.
 The whole family will enjoy this relaxing stroll along a boardwalk over a natural Mangrove preserve.
 Learn about the native trees and animals, and view the enormous spider webs woven wherever you look.
 At the end of the boardwalk, take in the Intracoastal Waterway.
 If you arrive during high tide, you are likely to see manatees.

 One of the most intriguing attractions in the region, this diversion focuses on things that fly.
 Butterflies take center stage.
 Learn how they grow, what they eat and how to lure them into your garden.
 Part of Tradewinds Park, Butterfly World includes a breeding laboratory, butterfly museum, and insectarium with displays of unusual insects and butterflies from around the world.
-Visitors are not allowed inside after 4p.

 Located just under 50 miles (80 km) from Miami, Boca Raton, or "Boca", is a known as a popular retirement and vacation destination due to its warm, tropical weather, its many beaches and golf courses.
 Boca Raton is also home to Florida Atlantic University.

 With a capacity of 750 seats, the Performing Arts Center, located within Lynn Univeristy, has world-class technology, due to which the Center has seen some marvelous prestigious performances.
 Holding a variety of events, ranging from orchestral concerts to productions done by the theater students of the university, this dynamic stage provides the perfect environment for cultural events.